awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

 It is intended that this topic be viewed alongside Studio with the MNIST notebook open\.
 As you run through the cells, the sections in this document highlight the relevant code and show you how to observe the results in Studio\.
 Some of the code snippets have been edited for brevity\.

-To clean up the resources created by the notebook, see [Clean Up SageMaker Experiment Resources](experiments-cleanup.md)\.
+To clean up the resources created by the notebook, see [Clean Up Amazon SageMaker Experiment Resources](experiments-cleanup.md)\.

 For a tutorial that showcases additional features of Studio, see [Amazon SageMaker Studio Tour](gs-studio-end-to-end.md)\.

 **Prerequisites**
-+ A local copy of the [MNIST](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/aws_sagemaker_studio/sagemaker_experiments/mnist-handwritten-digits-classification-experiment.ipynb) example notebook and the companion [mnist\.py](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/aws_sagemaker_studio/sagemaker_experiments/mnist.py) file\.
-Both files are available from the `aws_sagemaker_studio/sagemaker_experiments` folder in the [awslabs/amazon\-sagemaker\-examples](https://github.com/awslabs/amazon-sagemaker-examples) repository\.
++ A local copy of the [MNIST](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/aws_sagemaker_studio/sagemaker_experiments/mnist-handwritten-digits-classification-experiment/mnist-handwritten-digits-classification-experiment.ipynb) example notebook and the companion [mnist\.py](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/aws_sagemaker_studio/sagemaker_experiments/mnist-handwritten-digits-classification-experiment/mnist.py) file\.
+Both files are available from the `aws_sagemaker_studio/sagemaker_experiments/mnist-handwritten-digits-classification-experiment` folder in the [awslabs/amazon\-sagemaker\-examples](https://github.com/awslabs/amazon-sagemaker-examples) repository\.
 To download the files, choose each link, right\-click on the **Raw** button, and then choose **Save as**\.
-+ An AWS SSO or IAM account to sign\-on to Amazon SageMaker Studio\.
++ An AWS SSO or IAM account to sign\-on to SageMaker Studio\.
 For more information, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.

 **Topics**
 + [Open the Notebook in Studio](#experiments-mnist-notebook)